Mivics1/Selenium-Java--VerifyBrokenLinks/README.md

 <h1>Selenium Java Test Script: To verify broken links using a URL</h1>

 <h2>Description</h2>
-Automating the verification of broken links using Selenium Java Test Script.
+Automating the verification of broken links using Selenium Java Test Script with Chrome broswer, Firefox Driver and HtmlUnitDriver.
 <br />